colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-48-19-860762-c-for-the-impatient-by-brian-overland.md

 ---
 layout: post
-title: ""C++ for the Impatient" by Brian Overland"
+title: "C++ for the Impatient by Brian Overland"
 description: " "
 date: 2023-09-27
 tags: [programming]